Exploring Cross-Modal Flows for Few-Shot Learning: Introduction

-To address this, we turn to the Flow Matching (FM) theory~\citep{liu2022flow,lipman2022flow,albergo2022building}, which is developed for multi-step transformation between any two distributions.
-Generally, FM learns a velocity field that transports samples from a source distribution to a target distribution through an iterative process, \ie, while one-step adjustment is not accurate, it is possible for the following steps to rectify prior errors.
-Therefore, if a velocity field can be trained to transform image features to corresponding text features, we can utilize its multi-step rectification ability for more accurate classification.
+To address this, we turn to the Flow Matching (FM) theory~\citep{liu2022flow,lipman2022flow,albergo2022building}, {a framework predominantly used in image generation.
+Generally, FM learns a velocity field that transports samples from a source distribution (typically prior noise) to a target distribution (e.g., real images) through a multi-step iterative process.
+The core motivation for this paradigm is that while directly mapping a noise into a real image is challenging(like GAN,VAE), \textbf{decomposing the transformation into multiple intermediate states make the problem more tractable}.
+At each step, the velocity field only needs to predict a local update based on the current state, which is significantly simpler than directly learning the one-step mapping.
+Although typically applied to noise-to-data generation, FM theoretically support transformations between any two arbitrary distributions.} Therefore, if a velocity field can be trained to transform image features to corresponding text features, we can utilize its multi-step ability to align the complicated cross-modal distribution.
 Specifically, we can formulate all encoded image features as the source distribution.
 For the target distribution, the simplest method is to encode all prompts with category names as target features.
 For each velocity training step, an image and text feature will be sampled independently to compose a training pair.
 This velocity field will transform any given image feature (source distribution) to a corresponding text feature (target distribution), \ie, classification.

 Unfortunately, there are two potential issues for this straightforward approach.
 Firstly, although a well-trained velocity field can achieve transformation between two given distributions, it is not guaranteed to preserve local structure (\eg, category correspondence).
 For example, as shown in Figure~\ref{fig:intro3}(a), it may transform image features from one class to text features of another class, resulting in wrong classification.
 Therefore, \textbf{the first challenge} is to figure out \emph{how to train a velocity field, which can transfer image features from source distribution, not only to the target distribution (near text features), but also close to their right class embeddings.} Secondly, in the inference stage, the goal of flow matching for the generation task is to generate features in the target distribution, which are then decoded to real samples.
 But for the classification task, what we really need is to transfer image features closer to positive embeddings (\ie, ground-truth class embeddings) than other negative ones.
 This inconsistency suggests that the previous flow matching inference strategy may not be the best practice for classification scenarios.
 Thus, \textbf{the second challenge} is that \emph{how to design an appropriate inference method for classification.}